whitevanillaskies/whitebloom/docs/open_whitebloom.md

 ## Layer 3: Domain Bindings

 Framework-specific specs that translate HEP into the platform's component model.
 Each binding spec is thin — mostly mapping `read/save` to props, stores, or IPC calls.
-Only **editors** live at this layer.
+Only **editors** and other host-specific UI surfaces live at this layer.
 Shells (lenses, skills, agent notes) are defined at Layer 2 and are shared across all bindings.

+App-specific organizational surfaces such as Whitebloom's Arrangements desktop also belong here.
+They may introduce useful product concepts such as "material" (file-backed workspace items) versus canvas-local leaves, but they do not alter CoreData, HEP, or module packaging unless they become true cross-implementation requirements.

 ### Structure